Has WFH changed the way we see?

 Because of the prevalence of technology in the modern household, kids have more access to screens than their parents’ generations.
 Being aware of this fact means parents should consider how screens affect kids’ eyes and develop healthy eye habits with them.

-If adults who regularly observe a screen for long periods report having issues with their vision, it’s worth considering the impact of blue light on younger eyes.
+It’s worth considering computer glasses or blue light glasses for kids.
 Among those surveyed, 71% were parents, and they reported their children are usually on screens for an average of three hours per day.
 The number of hours kids spend on screens may actually be much higher than they estimated, with some teens spending up to 9 hours per day.

-Many parents seem aware that too much blue light isn’t good for their kids, as more than 6 in 10 parents had bought blue-light blocking glasses for their kids.
-Sixty-seven percent of parents had also reduced their children’s screen time as an added precaution.
+Many parents seem aware that too much screen time isn’t good for their kids, as more than 6 in 10 parents reduce screen time for their kids.

 It’s possible for people of all ages to suffer from digital eye strain.
-An adult or child who has been overexposed to blue light from screens may have one or more of the following symptoms:
+An adult or child who has been overexposed to digital screens may have one or more of the following symptoms:

-Even if a child doesn't have an eyeglass prescription, wearing a pair of blue-light glasses could be beneficial during a child’s development.
+Even if a child doesn't have an eyeglass prescription, wearing a pair of computer glasses could be beneficial.
 Limiting screen time also helps to reduce digital eye strain and its negative effects.
 Keep in mind, common childhood vision problems may still be present regardless of preventative eye care routines, so talk to your child’s doctor if symptoms don’t improve with care or if you notice new symptoms.

 Are you protecting your eyes?

 Prioritizing your vision and the eye health of your kids as soon as possible can mitigate worse symptoms in the future.
-Schedule frequent eye exams with an eye care professional to learn more about your unique eye needs and to ask about solutions to harmful blue light exposure.
+Schedule frequent eye exams with an eye care professional to learn more about your unique eye needs.

 All About Vision surveyed 1,000 Americans about their screen time: 33.53% worked a hybrid schedule; 33.23% worked on-site, and 33.23% worked remotely.
 Of those we questioned, 71% were parents, while 29% were not.
 The margin of error was 3%, with a 95% confidence level.
 For short, open-ended questions, outliers were removed.
 Survey data has certain limitations related to self-reporting.
 These limitations include telescoping, exaggeration and selective memory.